I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-setindices.md

 <p><i>SetIndices</i> returns S_OK or an appropriate error result if the index buffer is not successfully set.</p>

 ## -remarks
-<p>The Microsoft Direct3D runtime supplies a handle value of zero in the <b>hIndexBuffer</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543313">D3DDDIARG_SETINDICES</a> structure that is pointed to by the <i>pData</i> parameter to clear the current index buffer.
-The driver should handle subsequent attempts to draw indexed primitives (before a new current index buffer is established) so that a crash does not occur.
-The debug version of your driver should display informative messages to the debug output stream when this error condition is detected.</p>

-<p>The Microsoft Direct3D runtime supplies a handle value of zero in the <b>hIndexBuffer</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543313">D3DDDIARG_SETINDICES</a> structure that is pointed to by the <i>pData</i> parameter to clear the current index buffer.
+<p>The Microsoft Direct3D runtime supplies a handle value of zero in the <b>hIndexBuffer</b> member of the <a href="..\d3dumddi\ns-d3dumddi--d3dddiarg-setindices.md">D3DDDIARG_SETINDICES</a> structure that is pointed to by the <i>pData</i> parameter to clear the current index buffer.
 The driver should handle subsequent attempts to draw indexed primitives (before a new current index buffer is established) so that a crash does not occur.
 The debug version of your driver should display informative messages to the debug output stream when this error condition is detected.</p>

 ## -requirements
 <table>